swei5/michigan_notes/EECS-485/14 Networking.md

 ![[Pasted image 20231030205101.png|400]]

-In this case, the first packet from sender 2 fails to deliver as the router buffer is full, and hence it is dropped.
+In this case, the first packet from sender 2 fails to deliver as the router buffer is full, and the router will have to drop this packet.
+- Causing a timeout from sender 2 - sending two packets at once must be too much!

 The solution to this problem is **congestion control**.
-Here, we ask the sender to maintain a **congestion window** (CWND), which tracks the maximum packets awaiting acknowledgements.
+Here, we ask the sender to maintain a **congestion window** (CWND), which tracks the maximum packets awaiting acknowledgements (also **number of sent packages**).
 Traditionally, the sender
 - Decrease congestion window when sender **loses** a packet
 	- Assumes that a router dropped a packet because it was too busy
 - Increase congestion window when sender **receives an ACK**